 The Hebrew word for "taste," as is used above, is "ta'am" (טָעַם) and it also begins with a "tet" (ט).

 In Conclusion, I can't help but think of the book of Deuteronomy, which sums up these three letters.
-In the Book of Deuteronomy, the Ten Commandments are "inscribed" on tablets of stone.
+In the Book of Deuteronomy, the Ten Commandments are "inscribed" on stone tablets.
 "Zayin," the engraving tool, is about remembering.
-Deuteronomy is a book of remembrance with the word "remember" being used 14 times in it.
+Deuteronomy is a book of remembrance with the word "remember" being used 14 times.

 I call heaven and earth as witnesses today against you, that I have set before you life and death, blessing and cursing; therefore choose life, that both you and your descendants may live.